Time and funding the biggest challenge for researchers, LinkedIn favorite social media for scientific resources

 • What is the depth of coverage of the information?

-We at Atlas Antibodies are the original manufacturer and provider of over 21,000 validated primary antibodies.
-In addition, we are devoted to creating and share rich and credible scientific content through our white papers, infographics, protocols, guides, and social media channels etc.
+Atlas Antibodies is the original manufacturer and provider of over 22,000 validated primary antibodies.
+In addition, we are devoted to creating and sharing rich and credible scientific content through our white papers, infographics, protocols, guides, social media channels, etc.

-As a reliable partner and with a website enriched with valuable scientific resources, we asked our followers how they first heard about Atlas Antibodies.
+As a reliable partner with a website full of valuable scientific resources, we asked our followers how they first heard about Atlas Antibodies.
 Here are the top four answers:

 Modern times bring modern solutions.
 How about social media as resources for scientific content?
 Social media channels allow you to interact instantly with people across the globe,